katydecorah/katydecorah.github.io/_posts/2014-08-26-two-years-ago.md

 <p data-height="400" data-theme-id="97" data-slug-hash="nHsfw" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/katydecorah/pen/nHsfw/'>dropbox!</a> by Katy DeCorah (<a href='http://codepen.io/katydecorah'>@katydecorah</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

 After two years of getting better at CSS, learning Sass and Haml, and starting this site to write about my code, I'm so glad that I finished that little Dropbox pen.

+Thank you CodePen and thank you to anyone who has ever hearted or viewed one of my pens!